 What the data tells us about battery lifespan

 GEOTAB offers outstanding insight into the topic.
-They studied 6,000 electric vehicle batteries and found that the vast majority of EV batteries will outlive the vehicle.
+They studied 6,000 electric vehicle batteries in 2019 and found that the vast majority of EV batteries will outlive the vehicle.

 Here’s a summary of their findings: